SnowSzn/rgss-script-editor/README.md

     - Every nameless entry with no code will be treated as a separator.
     - Any other entry, will be treated as a script file.
     - An entry with no code besides an specific comment this extension creates will be treated as a folder.
-  - If you are extracting a bundle file created by this extension, the tree structure will be recreated.
+  - If you are extracting a bundle file previously created by this extension, the tree structure will be recreated.
 - **Bundle File Creation**
+  - This process is **heavily recommended** when sharing a copy of your game.
   - You can create an RPG Maker bundle file (``Scripts.rxdata``, ``Scripts.rvdata`` or ``Scripts.rvdata2``) using the current enabled scripts.
-  - This process is **heavily recommended** when sharing a copy of your game.
+    - If you do not want to include a folder or a certain script in the final bundle file, you can just uncheck them and it will be ignored when creating the bundle file
+  - You can create a new bundle file from the selected scripts on the extension's tree view
+    - You must select manually all editor sections in the tree view you want to include in the package file
-  - The bundle file is created maintaining the order and tree structure the user creates (subfolders, separators...)
+  - The bundle file is always created keeping the order and tree structure the user creates (subfolders, separators...)
     - You can later rebuild the tree from any bundle file created by this extension (as well as the loading order) if it is not improperly modified by the user.
 - **Script Loader**
   - The game will load all scripts files individually based on a load order.